CepkaR/Spectral-Clustering/README.md

 *Aeroplane from (b) subimage is taken from this [link](https://www.newscientist.com/article/2255751-zero-emissions-hydrogen-plane-test-was-part-powered-by-fossil-fuels/).*

 This is the accompanying code to our bachelor thesis.
-If you want to reproduce results from our bachelor thesis, run `src/experiments.py` script.
+If you want to reproduce results from our bachelor thesis, run `src/experiments.py`.
 This package can also be freely used as spectral clustering implementation for cluster analysis purpose (see [Usage](#Usage) for examples).

 ### Abstract: